Guide - Rope Bondage

 • Pins and needles.

-Nerve Compression Issue
+Nerve Compression Issue (Serious Issue)

 • Your partner currently has their arms/shoulders or wrist bound.
+These nerve channels are some of the most surface leaning ones.

 • The bottom’s hand feels different on one side of a hand, vs. the other side.

 Nerve compression issues are most common when the wrist, arms (lower and upper/shoulder) are bound.
-This is because these nerves are some of the least protected, meaning its possible to block them by mistake.
+This is because these nerves are some of the least protected, meaning it’s possible to block them by mistake.
 For those interested in visual video, this is a good one that I think many will find useful.

 Source: YouTube @ShibariStudy